bartbutenaers/node-red-contrib-ui-multistate-switch/README.md

 > [!CAUTION]
 > **This third-party ui node was developed for the Node-RED AngularJs [dashboard](https://flows.nodered.org/node/node-red-dashboard), which is end of life.
-> For the new VueJs Node-RED dashboard 2.0, use the core ui [Button Group](https://dashboard.flowfuse.com/nodes/widgets/ui-button-group.html) widget instead!!!**
+> For the new VueJs Node-RED dashboard 2.0, use the core ui [Button Group](https://dashboard.flowfuse.com/nodes/widgets/ui-button-group.html) widget instead!!!
+> Due to free time constraints, this ui node won't be supported anymore!!**

 # node-red-contrib-ui-multistate-switch